-

 Exemptions and/or reductions may apply, e.g., if in respect of the relevant real estate Dutch RETT has been paid in relation to a previous acquisition of the same asset (e.g., by the seller) in the period of 6 months before the acquisition, or in respect of real estate assets that are newly constructed or still under construction (i.e., unused or within 6 months from first use).
 Also, under circumstances and subject to anti-abuse rules, transfers within a group can be exempt.

 Value Added Tax (VAT): The Dutch general VAT rate is currently 21%.
-The sale of real estate that (i) qualifies as building land, (ii) is under construction or (iii) is newly constructed is generally subject to VAT by operation of law.
+The sale of real estate that (i) qualifies as building land, (ii) is under construction or (iii) is newly constructed (and within two years of its first use/occupation) is generally subject to VAT by operation of law.
 In other cases, the transfer of Dutch real estate should generally be exempt from VAT, unless the seller and buyer jointly elect to apply VAT on the transfer.
 Such election is subject to certain conditions, especially the condition that the buyer must use the real estate almost exclusively for VAT taxable supplies.
-A transfer of Dutch real estate may also qualify as a VAT-free ‘transfer of a going concern’, which may typically be the case if a leased property is transferred together with the lease contract(s) and the buyer continues the seller’s activities.
+A transfer of Dutch real estate may also qualify as a VAT-free ‘transfer of a going concern’, which may typically be the case if a leased property is transferred together with the lease contract(s) and the buyer continues to operate the property.

 -